-- What are your KPI (Key Performance Indicators) and what results do you expect in the First Quarter?
+- What are your key performance indicators (KPIs) and what results do you expect in the first quarter?

-Here you’ll want to provide as much transparency as possible.
-Show what it will cost to get ready, launch, maintain, and expand.
+Explain what it will cost to prepare, launch, and scale.
 Itemize and break things down when it makes sense.
-For example, in addition to upfront costs, show that you also forecast potential costs for things such as hiring a freelance designer, a potential mobile app, employee training, etc...
+For example, in addition to upfront costs, show that you also forecast potential costs for things such as hiring a freelance designer, creating a mobile app, employee training, etc.

 Set Clear Expectations

 An "online community" can mean different things to different people.
-Some people will envision something like a Facebook group.
-Others might see something more like a live chat network, and still, others might be thinking of an all-in-one full community portal.
+Some people will envision a Facebook group.
+Others might imagine a live chat network or an all-in-one complete community portal.

-By setting expectations about the project from the beginning, you'll make sure that everyone is on the same page and seeing the vision you have in mind.
+By setting expectations about the project from the beginning, you'll ensure that everyone is on the same page and understands your vision.

-It's also important that everyone understands what will be needed to get everything running and maintain it.
-If, for example, you start telling everyone it's going to take 3 days by yourself to put everything together, because you're afraid of rejection, you could end up with a budget that's too low, a staff that's too small or timelines too tight.
+It's also vital that everyone understands what will be needed to get the project off the ground and scale it.
+If, for example, you tell everyone it's going to take three days to put everything together because you're afraid of rejection, you could end up with a budget that's too low, a team that's too small, or timelines that are too tight.
 And you don't want that.

-Be clear about what you want to do, what you'll need to do it, and what you expect your organisation to get out of it.
+Be clear about what you want to do, what you'll need to do it, and what you expect your organization to get out of it.

-The best way to make sure that those who are less familiar with the concept really understand what you're going for is to give them an actual demonstration.
-When you get with the team to state your case, show them a video, or better yet, a walkthrough with real or mockup data in the actual software that you want to use.
-Let them see exactly how it will work and what it can provide for both your audience and your organization.
+The best way to ensure that those who are less familiar with the concept understand what you're going for is to give them an actual demonstration.
+Show the team a video, or better yet, a walkthrough with real or mockup data in the actual software that you want to use.
+Let them see exactly how it will work and what it can provide for your audience and your organization.

-Most online community platforms will provide a short, free demonstration of their system.
-At Hivebrite, for instance, we're happy to set up a video conference call for your entire team and walk everyone through a full and customized demo of our platform, but also answer all specific questions, at any stage.
+Most online community platforms will provide a short, free demonstration of their software.
+At Hivebrite, we're happy to set up a video conference call for your entire team and walk everyone through a complete and customized demo of our platform, as well as answer any specific questions.